Data Driven Digital Marketing

 Profiling and Targeting Customer Segments

-The other use of data is segmenting, or ‘chunking’ markets into segments that are serviceable and are likely to respond and behave in similar ways.
-Broadly there are two ways of dividing customers into useful segments – profile characteristics versus behavioural characteristics.
-Profile characteristics – demographics, your age, gender, location, social class, things about individuals that in the main are pretty fixed and hard to change.
-On the other hand, behavioural characteristics are about grouping people together based on not who they are, but what they do.
-Buying habits, frequency, benefits sought.
+The other use of data is by segmenting, or ‘chunking’ markets into segments that are serviceable and likely to respond and behave in similar ways.
+Broadly speaking, there are two ways of dividing customers into useful segments – profile characteristics and behavioural characteristics.

 Data for Personalisation

-My students’ core text argues that profile segmentation is actually quite limited, and that behavioural is a more accurate predictor.
+My students’ core text argues that profile segmentation is actually quite limited, and that behavioural segmentation is a much more accurate way of learning about a customer.
 To illustrate this point about the superiority of behavioural segmentation to the class, I downloaded a copy of my Facebook and Google data and shared it with them.

 My Google data on the other hand was far more insightful.